damceh/adam-website-personal/PROJECT_PLAN.md

 ## Executive Summary

-This document outlines the complete development plan for Adam Almahdi's personal portfolio website - a dark gothic/metal aesthetic site that showcases his expertise in IT, performance marketing, AI, and web development.
+This document outlines the complete development plan for Adam Almahdi's personal portfolio website - a dark gothic/metal aesthetic site that showcases his expertise in IT, marketing, AI, and web development.

 ## Project Goals